 Robin graciously accepted my invitation to make a return trip to Des Moines in November 2008 to be the special guest of honor at the annual “Bras for the Cause” gala dinner.
 This event raises funds for the screening, detection and treatment of breast and cervical cancers among low income, underinsured, and uninsured women all across Iowa.
 Robin rocked the room that night, and talked about her recent experience in a way that served as a great inspiration to those in attendance.
 On Good Morning America the following Monday, she had fun showing co-anchor Diane Sawyer and the television audience several pictures of the bra-themed artwork that “Bras for the Cause” is famous for.

-Robin and I have crossed paths at the ESPYS on countless occasions. (see the “ESPYS” WINNER’s profile) In July 2008 she joined Stuart Scott, her old friend and former ESPN colleague, to present the Jimmy V Award for Perseverance to Kevin Everett.
-While playing in a game for the NFL’s Buffalo Bills, Everett sustained a life-threatening fracture and dislocation of his cervical spine.
-At first, it was thought this injury would leave him with a permanent neurological impairment.
-Everett demonstrated great perseverance in finding a way to walk again and was a most-deserving honoree.
-But the presentation was made all the more poignant by the fact that the co-presenters had recently shown remarkable perseverance of their own: Robin while beating back breast cancer, and Stuart during a fight involving a cancerous appendix that was discovered during a routine appendectomy.
-As life would have it, perseverance was a virtue that both Robin and Stuart would need in spades as new health crises later emerged for both of them.
+Robin and I have crossed paths at the ESPYS (see their WINNER profile) on countless occasions.
+In July 2008 she joined Stuart Scott, her old friend and former ESPN colleague, to present the Jimmy V Award for Perseverance.
+The presentation was made all the more poignant by the fact that the co-presenters had recently shown remarkable perseverance of their own: Robin while beating back breast cancer, and Stuart during a fight involving a cancerous appendix that was discovered during a routine appendectomy.
+As life would have it, perseverance was a virtue that both Robin and Stuart needed as new health crises later emerged for both of them.